 Different Types of Sewing Machines

-Sewing machines are one of the greatest inventions revolutionizing the clothing and upholstery industry.
+Sewing machines or cloth stitching machines are one of the greatest inventions revolutionizing the clothing and upholstery industry.

 Types of Sewing Machines - Domestic

 Electronic machines have many more options and the advantage of being electronically operated.
-There are many brands of electronic machines to choose from offering different stitches and stitch lengths.
+There are many brands of electronic machines to choose from, offering different stitches and stitch lengths.
+These machines have a thread on top and a bobbin thread underneath.

-Electronic, mechanical types of sewing machines will straight stitch, zigzag, and have some decorative stitches.
+Electronic, mechanical types of sewing machines will have straight stitches, zig-zag stitches, and some decorative stitches.
 There may even be a buttonhole option.
 The functions are accessed by a knob rather than an electrical computerized panel.

 Electronic machines would include mini portable machines.
 The mini machine is not sturdy enough for vast quantities of sewing.
 Although it is portable and easy to carry, it is best suited to small projects and mending.
 Most of these machines are not strong enough for larger projects and extended sewing.